NCIP/gdc-docs/docs/Data_Portal/Users_Guide/Genes_and_Mutations.md

   - __MODERATE (M)__: A non-disruptive variant that might change protein effectiveness
   - __LOW (L)__: Assumed to be mostly harmless or unlikely to change protein behavior
   - __MODIFIER (MO)__: Usually non-coding variants or variants affecting non-coding genes, where predictions are difficult or there is no evidence of impact

+*Note: The Mutation UUID can be displayed in this table by selecting it from the drop-down represented by three parallel lines*

+Clicking the `Open in Exploration` button will navigate the user to the Exploration page, showing the same results in the table (mutations filtered by the gene).

 ## Mutation Summary Page